hao247/low_T_model/README.md

 ### Principle

-The simplified physics of these properties can be discussed in these pages:
+The brief introduction of underlying physics of these properties can be found in these pages:

 1. **[Electrical resistivity and conductivity from wiki](https://en.wikipedia.org/wiki/Electrical_resistivity_and_conductivity)**